-- If you already have the API key, you can enter it in the API Key field instead of clicking the Get API Key button. - If trusted Root CA certificate validation is required, select the Validate Server Certificate check box. - 6.
+- If you already have the API key, you can enter it in the API Key field instead of clicking the Get API Key button. - To enable trusted Root CA certificate validation, select the Validate Server Certificate. - If trusted Root CA is not enabled, automatic role re-evaluation does not trigger on PCS when device profile changes. - 6.
 Save changes.

-Once created, communication ensues between the PCS or PPS appliance and the Remote Profiler.
-Device profile data can be viewed in the Device Discovery Report table in the Remote Profiler.
+Once created, communication is established between PCS and the Remote Profiler.
+You can view device profile data in the Device Discovery Report table of the Profiler.